RomGai/RomGai.github.io/_pages/about.md

 News
 ======
-[Nov 2023] One paper is submitted to CVPR 2024.
+·[Nov 2023] One paper is submitted to CVPR 2024.

-[Sep 2023] One paper is submitted to IEEE Transactions on Intelligent Transportation Systems.
+·[Sep 2023] One paper is submitted to IEEE Transactions on Intelligent Transportation Systems.

-[Aug 2023] One paper is accepted to International Journal of Applied Earth Observation and Geoinformation.
+·[Aug 2023] One paper is accepted to International Journal of Applied Earth Observation and Geoinformation.